Viktor Goncharenko: CSKA Moscow

 On 12 December 2016, Hancharenka was announced as the new manager of CSKA Moscow, on a two-year contract.
 Under his management, CSKA won the 2018 Russian Super Cup.
 In the 2018–19 UEFA Champions League group stage, CSKA defeated the title holders Real Madrid twice, including a 3–0 victory away at Santiago Bernabéu, but remained last in the group as they only gained 1 point in 4 remaining group games.

 On 20 May 2020, Goncharenko extended his contract with CSKA until the summer of 2021.
 On 22 March 2021, Goncharenko left his role as head coach of CSKA Moscow by mutual consent.

 Krasnodar

 On 6 April 2021, he signed a contract with FC Krasnodar until the end of the 2022–23 season.
 On 5 January 2022, Krasnodar announced that Goncharenko had been sacked as head coach of the club.

 Return to Ural

 On 15 August 2022, Goncharenko returned to FC Ural Yekaterinburg.
+He was dismissed on 30 May 2024 after Ural lost the first leg of the relegation play-offs.

+Pari NN

+On 9 October 2024, Goncharenko was hired by Russian Premier League club FC Pari Nizhny Novgorod.
+Goncharenko was dismissed by Pari Nizhny Novgorod on 11 June 2025.